NETWAYS/advanced-puppet-training/testing/02_unit.md

     describe('apache', :type => :class) do

-      describe 'when call on an unsupportred operatingsystem' do let(:facts) { {:osfamily => 'foo'} }
+      describe 'when call on an unsupported operatingsystem' do let(:facts) { {:osfamily => 'foo'} }
         it do
           expect {